Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Landrum Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 4: ENGLISH LANGUAGE ACQUISITION PROGRESS: By June 2025, the rate of Emergent Bilingual/English Learners increasing at least one composite score level on the TELPAS will meet or exceed the expected growth target for English Language Proficiency Status.
+Performance Objective 5: ENGLISH LANGUAGE ACQUISITION PROGRESS: By June 2026, the rate of Emergent Bilingual students increasing at least one composite score level on the TELPAS will meet or exceed the expected growth target for English Language Proficiency Status.

 2023-24: TELPAS Progress Rate 39%